 As a recruiter, you face the unique challenge of meeting high expectations when preparing your CV.
 Having reviewed many CVs yourself, you understand the importance of presenting a well-organised, structured, and professional document.
 You know from experience that a candidate’s CV is a crucial part of their first impression, so yours also needs to be easy to read and navigate.

-how to write hr cv
+how to write a HR resume

 STEP 1

-Write a strong personal statement
+Open with a strong personal statement

 Example of a personal statement for a recruitment consultant: